-p
+Index ★ Required

+The Elasticsearch index to send logs to.

+Pipeline

 The ID of the Elasticsearch ingest pipeline to apply pre-process transformations to before indexing.

 Maximum logs 0

 Maximum number of logs to append to a batch, if non-zero.

 Maximum bytes 0

 Maximum size of log batch, if non-zero.

 BasicAuth user

 BasicAuth user.

-BasicAuth password

-BasicAuth password.
+BasicAuth password BasicAuth password.

-TLS hostname

-The hostname used to verify the server's certificate.
-It can either be the Common Name or in subAltNames.
+TLS hostname The hostname used to verify the server's certificate.
+It can either be the Common Name or in the Subject Alternative Names (SAN).

 TLS CA certificate

 CA certificate used to verify the certificate from origin.
 Must be in PEM form.

+,

 TLS client certificate

 TLS client key

 Key used to authenticate to the backend server.
-Must be in PEM form, and must be

-accompanied by a client certificate.
+Must be in PEM form, and must be accompanied by a client certificate.

-Advanced options Placement

-Advanced options FIGURETE

-CREATE CANCEL

-CANCEL
+Create Cancel